Aiken man charged in April drive-by shooting

-An Aiken man was charged Wednesday for reportedly shooting at a residence in April.
+An Aiken man was charged Wednesday for allegedly shooting at a residence in April.

 Hykeem Daquan Hampton, 25, of Aiken was charged with two counts of attempted murder, according to jail records.